Making a submission on a plan change

 Second phase: Following this initial stage, a summary of the submissions made in the first phase is created and then publicly notified.
 The proposed plan change is then open to further submissions from anyone who has an interest in the proposed plan change that is greater than the general public or represents a relevant aspect of the public interest.
 This phase lasts for 10 working days.

-The Ministry for the Environment has guidance on how to make a good submission about a proposed plan or plan change.
+The Ministry for the Environment has guidance on Making a submission about a proposed plan or resource consent.
 Following the second phase, a public hearing is normally held where submitters may speak to their submission.
 Council then makes a decision on the proposal.
 Once Council has made a decision, it may be appealed to the Environment Court by anyone who submitted on the proposal.

 Visit Have your say to see our current consultations.